commercionetwork/commercio-sdk.dart/README.md

 entirely based on [Sacco.dart](https://github.com/commercionetwork/sacco.dart).

 The main features are:
-* Entirely made in Kotlin-JVM
+* Entirely made in Dart
 * Completely stateless

 Thanks to these characteristics, you can use this SDK inside any pure Dart project or even any Flutter application.

+You can find the official documentation [here](https://dart.sdk.docs.commercio.network/).

 ## Helper methods
 Inside the SDK you will find the following helper methods that will help you with almost any operation